ehuott/ansible-tools/README.txt

 * make-backup-file.yml:

   An importable playbook to make a dated backup of a specified target file.
-Simpler than the role implementation.
 Playbook behavior can be controlled by pre-defining certain variables.

+* make-backup-file-tasks.xml

+  An importable task list to make a dated backup of a specified target file.
+Simpler and more flexible than the role implementation.
+It can be invoked from within a role.

 # Emacs variables below this line
 # Local Variables: